In this article, you will learn how to submit one-off remuneration to DATEV via DATEV export with LODAS and wages and salaries.

 - Go to the Salary settings section, click on One-time Compensation and tick Active.

-- In the drop-down menu, select the existing one-time compensations that you would like to transfer to DATEV.
+- Then select the existing one-off remuneration that you would like to transfer to DATEV in the drop-down menu.

 - Once you have selected the payments, you can assign them a DATEV Salary Type ID (Lohnartennummer).